SharePoint/sp-dev-docs/docs/embedded/mslearn/m02-04-unit.md

 ---
-title: Create REST API to handle read and display operations with SharePoint repository services
+title: Create REST API to handle read and display operations with SharePoint Embedded
-description: "Applications using SharePoint repository services typically execute two primary operations with back-end storage: retrieving and storing/deleting data and files.
-This section will instruct you on accessing SharePoint repository services Containers through the Microsoft Graph REST APIs." ms.date: 11/24/2023 ms.localizationpriority: high
+description: "Applications using SharePoint Embedded typically execute two primary operations with back-end storage: retrieving and storing/deleting data and files.
+This section will instruct you on accessing SharePoint Embedded Containers through the Microsoft Graph REST APIs." ms.date: 11/24/2023 ms.localizationpriority: high
 ---
-# Create REST API to handle read and display operations with SharePoint repository services
+# Create REST API to handle read and display operations with SharePoint Embedded

-SharePoint repository services applications, like most applications that interact with back-end storage systems and databases, perform two types of operations: reading/retrieving data and files, and storing or deleting files.
-In this section, you’ll learn how to access SharePoint repository services Containers using the Microsoft Graph REST APIs.
+SharePoint Embedded applications, like most applications that interact with back-end storage systems and databases, perform two types of operations: reading/retrieving data and files, and storing or deleting files.
+In this section, you’ll learn how to access SharePoint Embedded Containers using the Microsoft Graph REST APIs.

-## Overview of our custom app and how it works with SharePoint repository services, SharePoint Online, and Microsoft Graph
+## Overview of our custom app and how it works with SharePoint Embedded, SharePoint Online, and Microsoft Graph

-The following exercises in this module will walk you through the steps of creating a web app and web service can manage SharePoint repository services Containers and perform CRUD operations with documents on these Containers.
+The following exercises in this module will walk you through the steps of creating a web app and web service can manage SharePoint Embedded Containers and perform CRUD operations with documents on these Containers.

 Let’s look at the two components of the application you’ll build and what each is responsible for.